leventemo/lvnt/src/data/blog/_2024/repertoire-fono.md

 - The Galtee Rangers/Glentown Reel/The Doon
 - Cup Of Tea/Silver Spear/The Humours Of Tulla
 - Tommy Peoples’/_The Long Drop_/Drowsie Maggie
-- The Musical Priest/John Stetson’s #2
+- The Musical Priest/John Stenson’s #2
+- The Musical Priest/Master Crowley’s/The Cameronian
 - Within A Mile Of Dublin/Sword In The Hand/Miss McLeod's
 - Dunmore Lasses/Morning Dew/The Star Of Munster
 - Father Kelly’s/_Reconciliation Reel_/Mountain Road/_MacArthur Road_